lab1092/blender-manual_ja/manual/sequencer/usage.rst

 ---------

 To move back and forth through your movie, use the Timeline window.
-:kbd:`Lmb` click and drag left/right in the timeline window, moving the vertical bar which indicates the current frame.
+:kbd:`LMB` click and drag left/right in the timeline window, moving the vertical bar which indicates the current frame.
 As you do, the image for that frame is displayed in the VSE window.